Choose which authentication method you want your users to use to connect their Zoom accounts

-Zoom version 1.5 supports one authentication method for users to connect Mattermost and Zoom: OAuth
+Zoom version 1.5 supports one authentication method for users to connect Mattermost and Zoom: OAuth.

-There are two types of OAuth Zoom Apps you can create.
+- There are two types of OAuth Zoom apps you can create - Account or User level apps.
 You can use either one with this Zoom plugin depending on your organization's security and UX preferences.
-(Account or User Level Apps)

 If you've been using Zoom prior to v1.4, you likely have a legacy webhook-type app configured in Zoom.

-Legacy webhook apps are no longer supported by Zoom or Mattermost and are not compatible with Zoom plugin v1.4.
+Legacy webhook apps are no longer supported by Zoom or Mattermost and are not compatible with Zoom plugin v1.4 onwards.
 You may experience issues with the meeting status message information not being updated when a meeting ends.
 This is because the webhook endpoint expects a JSON format request and newer webhooks use different formats.

 From Zoom v1.4, you can configure and associate your webhooks with an app you've already created.
 First, remove the previous webhook app.
 Then follow the steps provided here to configure the new webhook.